-The maximum request amount per application is \$1,787,500 for eligible rental projects from both HTF and HOME.
+The maximum request amount per application is \$1,700,000 for eligible rental projects from both HTF and HOME.

-Applicants may request a maximum of \$1,200,000 of HOME funding, and a maximum of \$587,500 HTF - the amount requested must supported by the below subsidy limitations and through IHCDA's subsidy layering analysis.
+Applicants may request a maximum of \$1,200,000 of HOME funding, and a maximum of \$500,000 HTF - the amount requested must supported by the below subsidy limitations and through IHCDA's subsidy layering analysis.
+At IHCDA's discretion, IHCDA may underwrite projects with an increase in HTF and a decrease in HOME funding.